bbenchoff/bbenchoff.github.io/pages/FiniteAtari.md

 ```

 ...Which gave me a whopping 60,000 'random' ROMs checked per second.
 With the heuristics, I was finding one 'promising' ROM for every 2.59 million ROMs generated.
-It's one ROM per minute.
-And the best part is all of these ROMs could be assumed to do _something_ if I ran them in an emulator.
+It's one ROM every few minutes.

 ## First Results, Why Machine Learning Didn't Work